-Looking for totally free genealogy websites so that you can actually afford to conduct genealogy research?
-I've got you covered, with lots of ways to find your ancestors for free.
+Looking for totally free genealogy websites so that you can afford genealogy research?
+I’ve got you covered with free ways to find your ancestors for free.

 The great news for anyone interested in genealogy is that while it can be an expensive hobby, it actually doesn’t need to be.